- PhD, Sociology, University of Oregon

-He is the author of several books, including The Tragedy of the Commodity (with Stefano Longo and Rebecca Clausen), The Science and Humanism of Stephen Jay Gould (with Richard York), The Ecological Rift (with John Bellamy Foster and Richard York), and Critique of Intelligent Design: Materialism versus Creationism from Antiquity to the Present (with John Bellamy Foster and Richard York).
+He is the author of several books, including The Tragedy of the Commodity (with Stefano B. Longo and Rebecca Clausen), The Science and Humanism of Stephen Jay Gould (with Richard York), The Ecological Rift (with John Bellamy Foster and Richard York), and Critique of Intelligent Design: Materialism versus Creationism from Antiquity to the Present (with John Bellamy Foster and Richard York).

 He has published articles in the American Journal of Sociology, Social Problems, Social Science Research, Theory and Society, Sociological Inquiry, The Sociological Quarterly, Organization & Environment, Population & Environment, Global Environmental Politics, International Journal of Comparative Sociology, Environmental Studies and Sciences, PloS One, Urban Studies, Nature and Culture, Society & Natural Resources, Critical Sociology, Journal of Agrarian Change, Population & Environment, and other scholarly publications.

 The Tragedy of the Commodity: Oceans, Fisheries, and Aquaculture (co-authored with Stefano B. Longo and Rebecca Clausen) (New Brunswick: Rutgers University Press, 2015).